-Making healthy choices isn’t just about having personal self-discipline.
-In some neighbourhoods it is easy to get fresh and affordable produce, while in other neighbourhoods people are limited to fast food outlets, liquor outlets and convenience stores with less healthy choices.
+Making healthy choices isn’t just about having self-discipline.
+In some communities, it is easy to get fresh and affordable produce, while in other communities people are limited to fast food outlets and convenience stores with less healthy choices.
 The most supportive environments make healthy choices the easiest choices.

-- direct political action to create policies and regulations, such as tobacco control legislation
+- direct action to create policies, such as tobacco control legislation

 - providing financial incentives or disincentives, for example, sponsoring alcohol-free events

-- advocacy designed to gain political commitment, social acceptance or policy change, for example, supporting community groups to advocate banning junk food advertising to children
+- advocacy for change, for example, supporting community groups to advocate for banning junk food advertising to children

-- providing education and empowerment, and enabling communities and individuals to take control of their health and environment, for example, teaching people in a disadvantaged community the skills to research local health needs
+- providing education and empowerment, for example, teaching people in a disadvantaged community the skills to research local health needs

-- strengthening links between health and environmental strategies, including creating partnerships, for example, working with sustainable living practices and implementing walking or cycling programs
+- strengthening links between health and environmental strategies, for example, implementing walking or cycling programs

-- ensuring equitable access to supportive environments for health by mediating between conflicting interests in society, for example, promoting sexual health and wellbeing for people with disabilities being inclusive in plans involving community
+- ensuring equitable access to supportive environments by mediating between conflicting interests in society, for example, promoting sexual health and wellbeing for people with disabilities

-- being inclusive in plans involving community members and staff, for example, consulting community members to identify the best approaches to health and wellbeing
+- being inclusive in planning, for example, consulting community members to identify the best approaches to health and wellbeing

-- promoting health in the workplace, for example, implementing stress management programs for staff, helping staff quit smoking or providing healthy snack options in vending machines.
+- promoting health in the workplace, for example, helping staff quit smoking.